 Land, climate and vegetation

 Taranaki region projects into the Tasman Sea on the west coast of New Zealand’s North Island.
-The region is dominated by the 2,518-metre, cone-shaped volcanic peak of Mt Taranaki (Mt Egmont), often dramatically capped with snow.
+The region is dominated by the 2,518-metre, cone-shaped volcanic peak of Mt Taranaki (Taranaki Maunga), often dramatically capped with snow.
 The earlier volcanoes of Paritutū, Kaitake and Pouākai form part of the Taranaki volcanic sequence.

 The peaks and their surrounding ring-plain of volcanic debris sit on mudstones and sandstones.
 These rocks rise to the surface east of the Taranaki Fault, forming the rugged inland hill country that meets with the Whanganui River watershed in the east.
 To the north and south of the region are fertile coastal terraces with light, sandy soils.